erikphansen/olc-marketing/content/_index.md

 For about a dollar a day — $30/month, to be precise — your entire community gets access.
 There are no ads.
 Your info will never be sold or shared with any third parties.
 It's just me, a solo developer running an honest business.

 [Start setting up your community for free](https://app.ourlittlecommunity.org/users/sign_up).
 You don't need a credit card to get started.
 You'll have 100 days to see how it works for you.
-And, please, [send me an email](mailto:suggestions@ourlittlecommunity.org) to let me know what you think!
+And, please, [send me an email](mailto:suggestions@ourlittlecommunity.org) to let me know what you think.